levanduy99/Java-Coding/README.md

 A **subsequence** of a string is a new string that is formed from the original string b deleting some (can be non) of the characters without disturbing the relative positions of the remaining characters.

+### 31. Longest Palindromic Substring

+Given a string `s`, return the longest palindromic substring in `s`.

+### 32. Repeated Substring Pattern

+Given a string `s`, check if it can be constructed by taking a substring of it and appending multiple copies of the substring together.

 ## Math
 ### 1. Fizz Buzz